mtimothy-vldb/DBSEE/README.md

 [**dbsee_tablepartitions.sql ▸**](https://github.com/VLDB-Solutions/DBSEE/blob/master/dbsee_tablepartitions.sql) statistics for partitioned tables

-As with table index statistics, they are required for efficient use of partitions and partition elimination.
+As with table index statistics, these are required for efficient use of partitions and partition elimination.

 [**dbsee_tablepidatatype.sql ▸**](https://github.com/VLDB-Solutions/DBSEE/blob/master/dbsee_tablepidatatype.sql) primary index (PI) datatypes

 Primary index (PI) columns across different tables should always have the same column description and data type for the same data.
-This rule should extend to all columns; one name, one datatype for the same data across all tables.
+This rule should extend to all columns: one name and one datatype for the same data across all tables.

 [**dbsee_tableskew.sql ▸**](https://github.com/VLDB-Solutions/DBSEE/blob/master/dbsee_tableskew.sql) skewed tables